dope/strawberry/README.md

 Strawberry is a simplistic but advanced user system.
 It was designed by [@joericho](http://twitter.com/joericho) & developed by [@extramaster](https://twitter.com/extramaster)

-Strawberry was built with PHP & MySQL and uses [Smarty](http://www.smarty.net) as the template engine.
+Strawberry was built with PHP & MySQL and uses [Smarty](http://www.smarty.net) as the template engine and [Lemonade](http://joey.so/lemonade) as the grid system.

 # Getting Started